INFO-498F/lecture-13-git-review-demo/README.md

   git remote -v
   ```

-3. Wait for Mike to make changes
+3. Mike made some changes
 4. Check to see if there have been any changes:

   ```